loiclefevre/api-days-2025/README.md

 ### Demo #11 - Kafka-compatible Transactional Event Queue (TEQ) protected with JSON Schema validation

 This [demo](./11-demo_transactional_event_queue.sqlnb) shows how to create a Transactional Event Queue that has its JSON payload column protected by a JSON Schema thanks (again) to a Data Use Case Domain.

+### Demo #12 - Query JSON Schemas Using Natural Language

+This [demo](./12-demo_JSON_Schema_similarity_search.sqlnb) shows how to use AI capabilities of the database (loading an ONNX model, computing vector embeddings, creating a vector index, computing vector distances in SQL, and retrieve Top-N JSON Schema) to query JSON Schemas using natural language.